Ryan Coisson: Building Wealth and Managing Risk

 38:23.47 – Ryan Coisson

-Yeah, so I mean I don’t know that I could pinpoint a specific day looking back.
-You know my career has had a lot of, um, different paths.
-You know I had gone very deep into the world of ah.
-You know, building websites and media type content websites I’ve you know, managed a big team of writers for stuff like that.
-Ah you know I’ve moved and gone all in on the e-commerce space and moved to Asia and spent time with a business partner building offices in you know the Philippines and China.
-And you know I’ve gone and built information businesses starting back in 2006 that were related to everything from study guides for college to rock climbing to potty training to ecom to investing you know all over the board and you know I think.
+Yeah, so I don’t know that I could pinpoint a specific day looking back.
+You know my career has had a lot of different paths.
+I had gone very deep into the world of building websites and media type content websites.
+I’ve managed a big team of writers for stuff like that.
+I’ve moved and gone all in on the e-commerce space and moved to Asia and spent time with a business partner building offices in the Philippines and China.
+And I’ve gone and built information businesses starting back in 2006 that were related to everything from study guides for college, to rock climbing, to potty training, to E-Comm, to investing, all over the board and you know I think.

 39:14.99 – Brian David Crane